-Like all other theatres, the middle seats of premium orchestra rows (A-E) are considered the best in the theater.
+Like all other theatres, the middle seats of premium orchestra rows (A-E) are considered the best in the theatre.
 They offer viewers a direct, unobstructed view of the stage.
-For obvious reasons, the price tag for these premium orchestra seats is also the heftiest in the theater.
+For obvious reasons, the price tag for these premium orchestra seats is also the heftiest in the theatre.

-While premium orchestra seats unanimously consider the best, some people do prefer the middle seats of the front mezzanine, mostly due to their elevation.
-Specifically, the seats 101 to 114 in rows A to C, are preferred by many.
+While premium orchestra seats are unanimously considered the best, some people do prefer the middle seats of the front mezzanine, mostly due to their elevation.
+Specifically, the seats 101 to 114 in rows A to C are preferred by many.
 Some past viewers have complained about the seating in the mezzanine section being too cramped, so consider that before picking your seats.

 Which Seats/Section Offer the Best Value for Money?